Test

 DoKaSch-TS increased Opticooler rentals massively

 By and large, DoKaSch Temperature Solutions has come through the corona crisis quite well.
 We were able to further increase our Opticooler rentals significantly in both 2020 and 2021 (ytd).
-Some of this - by no means all of it - is attributable to various corona effects and their impact on the global pharma supply chain, and almost exclusively affected our classic live-savings-pharmaceuticals business.
+Some

-Vaccines have so far only been flown on Opticoolers to a limited extent: Mainly because intercontinental export volumes by air freight were relatively down due to the high in-house demand for vaccines produced in Europe, the USA, and India.
+Vaccines have so far only been flown on Opticoolers to a limited extent: Mainly because intercontinental export volumes by air freight were relatively down due to the high in-house demand for

-Operationally, the massive capacity reductions in air freight and the often sudden suspension of flight connections caused some challenges in the provision and repositioning of containers.
-However, we were able to master these issues in close cooperation with our airline partners and forwarders very satisfyingly, enabling us to serve any incoming Opticooler request as we did in the past.
+However, we were able to master these issues in close cooperation with our airline partners and forwarders very satisfyingly, enabling us to serve any incoming Opticooler request as we did in the

 Andreas Seitz, Managing Director, DoKaSch TEMPERATURE SOLUTIONS GmbH